alphagov/govuk-rfcs/rfc-165-add-api-endpoints-to-transition.md

 This includes the use of ActiveRecord; we must take the effort to keep ActiveRecord subclasses and dependency versions consistent.

+As this approach is unusual in the wider context of GOV.UK, this also has the potential to make working with this system more difficult to grasp and process for software developers.
+The additional cognitive load that this places on individuals and teams may hurt productivity and make tasks such as onboarding new developers more difficult.

 ## Proposal

 Bouncer should retrieve data from Transition via an API.
 This involves: